smyyhzai/ID_Assignment2/README.md

 ## Design Process

--Our target audience are mostly teenagers who want to shop for clothes, and enjoy their shopping experience.
+- Our target audience are mostly teenagers who want to shop for clothes, and enjoy their shopping experience.
 The points that they collect encourages our customers to continue purchasing from our shop.
 This reward system is engaging and interactive, attracting more teenagers to shop from black tag.

 ### User stories